 Sudden shoulder pain with no immediate trauma source might signify a heart attack.
 In cases of sudden and severe shoulder pain, please call 999 straight away.

-To ask a question about shoulder pain or to book an appointment, contact our specialist team available
+To ask a question about shoulder pain or to book an appointment, get in touch with our team Monday-Friday, 8am – 6pm, or Saturday 9am – 2pm, on 020 7806 4004 or email [email protected].

-If you are self-paying you don’t need a referral from your GP.
-You can simply refer yourself and book an appointment.
+If you’re paying for yourself, you don’t need a referral from your GP.
+Simply book an appointment!

-If you have medical insurance (e.g. Bupa, Axa PPP, Aviva), you will need to contact your insurer for authorisation for any treatment and, in most cases, you will require a referral letter from your GP.
+If you have insurance (e.g. Bupa, Axa, Aviva), contact your insurer to get treatment authorisation.
+In most cases, you’ll also need a referral letter from your GP.